thecml/kubernetes-on-arm/docs/build-images.md

 # Grab yourself a coffee during the time!
 ```

 The script will produce these Docker images:
- - luxas/raspbian: Is a stripped `resin/rpi-raspbian` image.
  - luxas/alpine: Is a Alpine Linux image.
 Only 8 MB.
 Based on `mini-containers/base` source.
  - luxas/go: Is a Golang image, which is used for building repositories on ARM.
  - kubernetesonarm/build: This image downloads all source code and builds it for ARM.